 WHAT IS THE HUMAN RIGHTS ACT?

-The Human Rights Act makes it possible for you to enforce your rights under the European Convention on Human Rights (ECHR) in the UK.
-It:
+The Human Rights Act makes it possible for you to enforce your rights under the European Convention on Human Rights (ECHR) in the UK, by:

-- requires public authorities to act in a way that respects your rights
+- requiring public authorities to act in a way that respects your rights;

-- allows you to bring claims in UK courts when they are violated by public authorities
+- allowing you to bring a claim in UK courts when your rights are violated by a public authority; and

-- requires judges to interpret and apply other laws in a way that is compatible with your rights.
+- requiring judges to interpret and apply other laws in a way that is compatible with your rights.

 WHO CAN USE THE HUMAN RIGHTS ACT?

 Any person present in the territory of the United Kingdom, regardless of whether or not they are a British citizen or a foreign national, a child or an adult, a prisoner or a member of the public, can use the Human Rights Act to defend their rights.
 In exceptional cases, people outside the territory of the United Kingdom can use the Human Rights Act if they are considered to be within the UK’s ‘jurisdiction’ – i.e. where the UK has ‘effective control’ over the territory or otherwise exercises power and authority over you – for example on a British Armed Forces base abroad.